Many deaf teens have played Deafverse, and talked about the game with their families. Have you asked your child about Deafverse yet?

 Deaf teenagers need to be able to make good decisions during high school and beyond.
 Deafverse is a choose-your-own-adventure game that gives deaf teens an opportunity to practice making choices in situations like the ones they face everyday.
 While your child plays the game, you might also learn more about the real life experiences of deaf people!

 In each World, deaf teenagers gain new skills to help them prepare for life after high school.
-World 1 asks players to advocate for themselves with friends and interpreters, choose accommodations that may be a good fit for them, learn more about accessible emergency alerts, and more!
+World One: Duel of the Bots asks players to advocate for themselves with friends and interpreters, choose accommodations that may be a good fit for them, learn more about accessible emergency alerts, and more!

 Additional Resources to Use at Home!